• Skip to primary navigation

 This guide zooms further in than I did when looking at things to do in Buenos Aires by pointing out some safety issues you may be faced with.

 Providing you take the time to do your own research.
-As well as take note of the tips I’ve noted below, you should not have any safety issues here as a backpacker or even a less experienced first time traveller to this huge city.
+As well as take note of the tips I’ve noted below, you should not have any safety issues here as a backpacker or even a less experienced first time traveler to this huge city.

 Things to Know about Buenos Aires